With the technical advancement and evolving business needs, numerous online stores need help to keep up with the pace.

 15. Develop Content Migration Plan & Ensure It Maintains SEO Settings

 As we have discussed above, data migration planning is essential before we start with replatforming, the same is true regarding website content.
 So, your team should have a plan to get rid of last-minute confusion.
-Post auditing your old website content and developing a content migration plan, don’t forget to consider your SEO settings.
-Your SEO seetings needs to be migrated with the help of your development team.
+After auditing your old website content and developing a content migration plan, don’t forget to consider your SEO settings.
+Your SEO settings need to be migrated with the help of your development team.

 • Review your Metadata